MakeMagazinDE/GRBLize/README.md

 Das Projekt befindet sich noch in Entwicklung, bitte auf evt.
 Updates prüfen.
 Die passende GRBL-Steuerplatine finden Sie in unserem Github-Repo **[GRBL- JOG](https://github.com/heise/GRBL-JOG)**.
-Die neueste Version unterstützt jetzt GRBL 0.9j (für Platine GRBL-JOG) sowie GRBL 0.9xx auf Arduino und ähnlichen Boards.
+Die neueste Version unterstützt jetzt auch GRBL 0.9j sowie GRBL auf Arduino und ähnlichen Boards.

 ###Version History

-- 1.1: Latest build.
-Bugfix for camera window.
-Supports GRBL 0.9xx with different baud rates.
-Robust protocol.
-Tested on various machines.
+- 1.1b: Latest build.
+Interface for pcb2gcode.exe in Utilities/Tools tab.
+Revised interpreter for excellon files.
+Added 2D G-Code and simple SVG import to interface with pcb2gcode.
 - 1.0b: Supports serial COM port as well as direct FTDI serial communications.
 Re-written robust protocol engine.
 New simulation for G-Codes as a finite elements model in 3 resolutions.
 Some bugs fixed.
 Suports GRBL 0.8x and new GRBL 0.9j.
 New on-screen jog pad for use with other boards than GRBL-JOG.
 Supports GRBL running on a plain Arduino.
 - 0.96d: On run, will keep Z up at park position height until first mill to clear work part.
 - 0.96b: bugfix on FTDI class, new "Z Feed Scaling" parameter, multiplies XY feed value for Z to prevent tool damage (<1 = slower).
 Also useful with c't woodmill (>1 = faster, otherwise Z feed will be too slow).